RitheeshBaradwaj/JenkinsPipeline/Introduction/README.md

     Therefore, Jenkins is a free and open-source automation server that helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery (CI/CD).

 - ## Thank you :D
+  I would like to thank @saadia-hassan for helping me with the content.